• Skip to primary navigation

 13. Learn New Things

 Teach yourself how to do something.
 Maybe you’ve always wanted to improve your Excel skills.
 Either tap a colleague or sign up for a class.
-Learning new skills can improve your productivity and has a way of making you feel good about yourself.
+Learning new skills can improve your productivity and has a way of making you feel good about yourself plus help motivate you.

 14. Take A Break